 Home learning versions of the primary and secondary design presentations are provided to support families who want to take part in the Mascot Challenge at home.
 For those with less time, or who want to dive straight in to designing, a 'Quick Tips' version of the the presentation is also available as a brief guide to designing and entering your mascot.

 Send your designs to ParalympicsGB!
 EXTENDED DEADLINE!

 Due to the delay in the Tokyo 2020 Games and ongoing school closures, we have extended the deadline for sending your mascots to ParalympicsGB, and created new supporting resources to help students and families take part at home!
-Finished designs can be sent to Get Set by 7 February 2020 for the chance to be one of selected designs displayed at ParalympicsGB team base in the athletes’ village at the Tokyo 2020 Paralympic Games and win some signed Team GB or ParalympicsGB kit!
+Finished designs can be sent to Get Set by 27 March 2020 for the chance to be one of selected designs displayed at ParalympicsGB House in the athletes’ village at the Tokyo 2020 Paralympic Games and win some signed Team GB or ParalympicsGB kit!
 Mascot designs should be sent to ParalympicsGB using the design sheet provided (if you cannot print the design sheet, please simply enter your design in ut's own document, but make sure you provide all the information outlined on the design sheet!).
 Mascots can be designed using any medium, for example hand drawn, computer-aided design or modelled in 3D with a photograph of the model included on the design sheet.
 (Please note: do not send through original 3D models, as we will not be able to transport these to Japan!)

 - Share your via direct message on Twitter: @GetSetCommunity